mak-kirkland/chronicler/HELP.md

 ##### Custom Sizes

-For precise control, you can set the exact height using the `--gallery-height` variable in the style attribute.
+For precise control, you can set the exact dimensions using the `--gallery-height` and `--gallery-width` variables in the style attribute.

 ```html
 <div class="gallery" style="--gallery-height: 500px;">